cristian97-cyber/action-trigger-relation-extraction/README.md

 Once generated the file as described previously, you can infer cause-effect relations running the script *infer_relations.py*.

     infer_relations.py [-h]
-    [--dataset THE FILE GENERATED IN THE PREVIOUS STEP]
+    [--input_dataset THE FILE GENERATED IN THE PREVIOUS STEP] [--output_dataset THE FILE WHERE THE INFERRED RELATIONS WILL BE SAVED]